Corruption of Haustfyr Chapter 2: Madam's Homestead

 Pip leans forward with a grin.
 “Fog’s good for hiding.
 Bad for ambushes.”

-You touch the worn stone railing.
+I touch the worn stone railing.
 The Sooth hums faintly beneath the surface, old and restless.
 “Let’s be on our toes.”

 “Bridge toll,” he says, sticking out his hand.
 “Pay with coin or pay with bruises.”